developerSid/AwesomeJavaLibraryExamples/README.md

     Terminalogy
     - Handler: The server that will broadcast messages to listening nodes throughout the cluster
     - Agent: The node within the cluster that is listening for messages
-* JGroupsHandler
-  * Broadcasts a message received from the command line and passes it to the cluster
-* JGroupsAgent
-  * Receives messages from the main cluster server

 To run the examples run these commands in 3 separate console windows

 1. java -Djava.net.preferIPv4Stack=true -cp JGroups/build/libs/JGroups.jar org.devict.jlib.cluster.JClusterHandler
+   1. Starts up the broadcast server
 1. java -Djava.net.preferIPv4Stack=true -cp JGroups/build/libs/JGroups.jar org.devict.jlib.cluster.JClusterAgent
+   1. Starts up a single instance of a receiver that receives messages from the server
 1. java -Djava.net.preferIPv4Stack=true -cp JGroups/build/libs/JGroups.jar org.devict.jlib.cluster.JClusterAgent
+   1. Starts up a single instance of a receiver that receives messages from the server

 ### JGroups Example Notes:
 This JGroups structure is not the only option, but is just an illustration of how easy it is